 Is YICHEN Cotton Spice Bags for Cooking & Tea Right for You?

-Can I use these YICHEN bags as spice bags for cooking?
+Can I use these for loose-leaf tea?

 As an Amazon Associate we earn from qualifying purchases.